A sharp integral inequality for the dyadic maximal operator and a related stability result: Introduction

 where $Q$ is a fixed dyadic cube and $f, F$ are such that $0< f^p\leq F$.

-This function was first evaluated in \cite{4}.
-In fact it has been explicitly computed in a much more general setting of a non-atomic probability space $(X,\mu)$ equipped with a tree structure $\mc T$, which is similar to the structure of the dyadic subcubes of $[0,1]^n$ (see the definition in Section \ref{sec:2}).
+This function was first evaluated in \cite{5}.
+In fact it has been explicitly computed in a much more general setting of a non-atomic probability space $(X,\mu)$ equipped with a tree $\mc T$, with structure similar to the one that the dyadic subcubes of $[0,1]^n$ have (see the definition in Section \ref{sec:2}).
 Then we define the associated maximal operator by

 for every $\phi\in L^1(X,\mu)$.